np1919/Portfolio/index.md

 # Greetings, traveler.

 Welcome to my Portfolio!
+I'm Nathaniel, and I'm looking for work as a product or team lead, analytics/data engineer, data analyst or data scientist.

-I'm Nathaniel, my friends call me Ned, and I'm available at LinkedIn at [https://www.linkedin.com/in/nate-poland/](https://www.linkedin.com/in/nate-poland/).
+I'm available at LinkedIn at [https://www.linkedin.com/in/nate-poland/](https://www.linkedin.com/in/nate-poland/).
 Please feel free to reach out with a message or connect with me there!

 **Summary of Skills**

-*Communication and Business Acumen*; I work with your team to understand business requirements and make the data they need reliably available – where and when they need it.
+**Communication and Business Acumen**; I work with your team to understand *business requirements* and make the data they need *reliably available* – where and when they need it.

-*Leadership and Workflow Design*; With 5 years experience working in end-to-end business operations, optimising workflows, small team management, and product delivery, I bring a unique perspective to unlock value in your data systems.
+**Leadership and Workflow Design**; With 5 years experience working in *end-to-end business operations, optimising workflows, small team management, and product delivery*, I bring a unique perspective to unlock value in your data systems.
 Your business can only be as good as your people + your processes.

-*Data Platforms, Migrations and Source Integrations*; I can assist in the maintenance, testing, and development of automated processes to ingest data from sources such as event streams/message queues, APIs, cloud storage, or local flat files into cloud storage; data platforms; SQL (RDBMS) or NoSQL databases.
+**Data Platforms, Migrations and Source Integrations**; I can assist in the *maintenance, testing, and development of automated processes* to ingest data from sources such as event streams/message queues, APIs, cloud storage, or local flat files into cloud storage; data platforms; SQL (RDBMS) or NoSQL databases.

-*Transformation Pipelines and Insight Delivery*; With significant knowledge of object-oriented programming and functional scripting, I am skilled in developing, testing and deploying robust transformation pipelines in local, remote or cloud-based environments.
+**Transformation Pipelines and Insight Delivery**; With significant knowledge of object-oriented programming and functional scripting, I am skilled in developing, testing and *deploying robust transformation pipelines* in local, remote or cloud-based environments.

 **Projects**